-Trigger warning: this article contains photos of hunting, a dead rabbit, skinning and processing rabbit meat and hide, and sewing with fur.
+This article contains images of Indigenous harvesting practices, including trapping, skinning and processing rabbit meat and hide, tanning, and sewing with fur.
 We are honoured to present this respectful, land-based local textile story.

 My name is Susan Hill and I am an Indigenous sewist.
 My mother is Mi’kmaq and my father is Haudenosaunee (Iroquois).
 Both of these cultures value tradition in the highest regards.
 We have traditional dances, clothing, stories, songs, ceremonies and general traditional practices, all of which have been handed down to us for generations.

 One of these traditional practices is hunting/gathering.
 We live in a rather rural area and finding fresh meat and produce at our local grocery store can be a difficult and expensive task.
 This is one of the reasons why we still practice the tradition of hunting and gathering, to provide for ourselves and our community.

 Now the practice of traditional hunting/gathering doesn’t mean we use traditional tools and traps.
 It means that we bring our cultural values and teachings with us when we take part.
 There are two main things to remember when practicing the tradition of hunting/gathering in our culture: the first being that anytime you take something from the earth, you have to give something back.
 The second being that very little, if anything, should go to waste.
 We learn these lessons at a very young age and last year, at the ripe old age of 3, we started to teach this to our own child.